A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Numerical experiments

-There is a starker difference between $\NumDist$-metrics and non-$\NumDist$-metrics, seen in Figure \ref{fig:clustering_real_molecules}.
-The number of possible $3$-sized hyperedges is cubic with the number of graph.
+There is a starker difference between $\NumDist$-metrics and non-$\NumDist$-metrics than that seen in Figure \ref{fig:num_res_real_graphs}, which we now discuss.
+The number of possible $3$-sized hyperedges is cubic with the number of graphs being clustered.
 Thus, in our experiments we randomly sample $z$ triples $(i,j,k)$ and only for these we create an hyperedge with weight $\Wdist{i,j,k}$.
-Figure \ref{fig:clustering_real_molecules} shows the effect of $z$ on performance.
+Figure \ref{fig:clustering_real_molecules} shows the effect of $z$ ($x$-axis) on performance.
 Comparing more graphs, i.e. increasing $z$, should improve clustering.
 However, for a non-$\NumDist$-metric, as $z$ grows, triangle inequality violations can appear that introduce confusion: a graph can be ``close'' to two clusters that are far away, confusing TTM and NH-Cut.
 This compensates the benefits of a high $z$ and results in the flat curves in Figure \ref{fig:clustering_real_molecules}.